An Unexpected Rational Blowdown: Introduction

 We have tried to make the paper reasonably self-contained by outlining the de Jong--van Straten construction as well as the symplectic analog of \cite{PS2} in Section~2.
 Section 3 describes braided wiring diagrams with tangencies, Section 4 gives a number of boundary-preserving moves on such diagrams.
 In Section 5, we use these moves to construct the arrangements that yield unexpected Stein fillings for graphs $G_{k, 1}$.
 We treat this case first for expository reasons: the diagrams are smaller and easier to follow, and we explain all steps in detail.
 The general 2-parameter family is relegated to Section 7 for the persistent reader; we give the diagrammatic moves with brief explanations.
 In Section~6, we give a basic example of our rational blowdown producing some 4-manifold exotica.

 This work was initiated by the first two authors during the conference ``New structures in low-dimensional topology'' in Budapest, July 2024.
 We are grateful to Andr\'as N\'emethi, Andr\'as Stipsicz, and Luya Wang for helpful conversations.
-MB is partially supported by the Doctoral Excellence Fellowship Programme (DCEP) funded by the National Research Development and Innovation Fund of the Ministry of Culture and Innovation and the Budapest University of Technology and Economics.
+MB is partially supported by the Doctoral Excellence Fellowship Programme (DCEP) funded by the National Research Development and Innovation Fund of the Ministry of Culture and Innovation and the Budapest University of Technology and Economics and by ERC Advanced Grant KnotSurf4d.
 OP has been partially supported by the NSF grant DMS 2304080.
 LS has been partially supported by NSF CAREER grant DMS 2042345 and Sloan grant FG 2021-16254.